 Ambitious about Autism Schools Trust is a charitable company limited by guarantee and is incorporated in the United Kingdom.
-The registered office address is Woodside Avenue, London, N10 3JA.
+The registered office address is The Pears National Centre for Autism Education, Woodside Avenue, London, N10 3JA.

 The Trust operates one school, the Rise School at Browells Lane, Feltham, Middlesex, TW13 7EF.